rhianeKobar/Makers_bnb/README.md

 # Project Description

-This project was inspired by AirBnb, it will allow property owners to list multiple properties to rent, and renters to be able to book that property if it is available on their selected dates.
+This project was inspired by AirBnb, it will allow property owners to list multiple properties to rent, and renters to be able to requst to book that property.

 # Our Team